-Nomi Levenkron, Can the Master’s Tools Destroy His House?
+Nomi Levenkron, Can the Master’s Tools Dismantle His House?
 Legislation as a Tool for Social Change: Criminalization of Customers in Sweden and Israel as a Case Study, Hukim (forthcoming, 2021).
 [Hebrew] [Draft]

 Hanny Ben Israel, The Fragile String to Life Itself – Labor, Migration and Care between Altruism and Instrumentalism.